fzvincent/baxter_pick_ball/README.md

 # baxter_pick_ball

-using opencv hough circle to find the ball, move the arm horizontically close to it. repeat this process until the position of the ball in the middle of the image. execute picking
+using opencv hough circle to find the ball based on the predefined parameter to generate arm offset execute picking

 * gripper control